legdba/javaw/README.md

 but since the JVM is no longer in a stable state that would not be reliable.

 To allow a KILL(9) to work java shall run as a child process of PID 1.
-This is exactly what this container is doing: running java as a child process of PID 1.
+This is exactly what this container is doing: running java as a child process of PID 1 if the current process is PID 1 (if another PID is found, the java command is just execed).
 This is basically achieved by running a 'sh -c "java $*"' entrypoint.
 But there is a bit more to the javaw script to allow TERM(15) and Ctrl-C to be propagated from PID 1 to the java process so that to allow docker stop and Ctrl-C to propagate a TERM(15) signal to the java and git it the opportunity to perform a gracefull stop.

 # How to use this template?
 Use it as any other java template except that you call "javaw" instead of java command.
-You should as well set the '-XX:OnOutOfMemoryError="kill -9 %p"' java option.
+The '-XX:OnOutOfMemoryError=kill -9 %p' java option is automatically set (hard-coded in the script).

 Example:
 ```